Try planting edible perennials in your garden

 Rhubarb.
 Photo by Ecoyards.

 Rhubarb.
-This gorgeous perennial thrives in the Pacific Northwest with its beautiful red stalks and forest green leaves.
-The stems die at the end of the growing season but return in the spring.
-The stalks range in color from green to red.
-They’re great for pies, jams, cakes and sauces.
-The leaves are poisonous!
-In the spring, cut the plants blooms so it can focus its energy in the stalks and leaves.
+This beautiful perennial thrives in the Pacific Northwest with its red stalks and dark green leaves.
+While the stems die back at the end of the growing season, they return in spring.
+Stalks can range from green to red and are perfect for pies, jams, cakes, and sauces.
+Remember, the leaves are poisonous!
+In spring, cut off the flower stalks so the plant directs energy into producing stalks and leaves.